John Earl Reese - Notice to Close File

 The above numbered file has been closed as of this date.

 Date Chief, Criminal Section

-her home when bullets came through the Venetian blinds and bullet fragments sprayed her face.
+home when bullets came through the Venetian blinds and bullet fragments sprayed XXX face.
 Investigators found seven bullets, one embedded in a bedpost.
 At another, windows were shot out of a local school.
 And at yet another, mailboxes were damaged by bullet spray.

 II.
 Federal Investigation

-On November 18, 2008, the Federal Bureau of Investigation (FBI) opened an investigation into the circumstances surrounding the victim=s death.
-This investigation was opened pursuant to the Department of Justice=s ACold Case@ initiative, which focuses on civil rights era homicides that occurred no later than December 31, 1969.
+On November 18, 2008, the Federal Bureau of Investigation (FBI) opened an investigation into the circumstances surrounding the victim’s death.
+This investigation was opened pursuant to the Department of Justice’s Cold Case initiative, which focuses on civil rights era homicides that occurred no later than December 31, 1969.
 As part of its investigation, the FBI obtained several court records concerning the local investigation.
 The FBI investigation revealed that this incident did not involve kidnaping, nor did it occur on federal property or have any nexus to federal explosive statutes.

 Further investigation revealed that both subjects charged in the original criminal case are deceased.
 The FBI investigation secured a copy of a death certificate (Volume 19, Page 598) for Perry Dean Ross from Panola County, Texas, which lists January 8, 1976, as the date of death.
 The FBI investigation also secured a copy of a death certificate (#98‑020943) for Joe Simpson from Maricopa County, Arizona, which lists June 30, 1998, as the date of death.